Perspective | Ruth Bader Ginsburg was the model us working moms needed

 At bedtime, I used to read my boys “I Dissent” — the picture book about Ginsburg’s life — pausing for myself on the page that depicted her studying in her daughter’s nursery, as Martin looked on, cradling their daughter.

-“This is okay, what I’m doing,” I would absurdly think, comforted by a children’s book of all things.
+“This is okay, what I’m doing,” I would absurdly think, comforted by a children’s book, of all things.

 But we mothers often look for guidance in every place.
 We love so hard and carry so much, we need to know we’re not alone in this, not sacrificing too much of one thing for another thing.